LabVIEW-Community-CI-CD/open-source/docs/governance/NI_Open_Source_Program_Overview.md

 **Q3: What safeguards exist for contributor experience?**
 **A:** Issue capacity is scaled based on available SteerCo input.
 SteerCo members signal availability to prevent overcommitment.

-**Q4: Is this model intended to evolve?**
-**A:** Yes.
-As contributor engagement scales, NI may pilot new delegation models and governance policies to extend sustainability.

 ---